-There are some similarities that might explain this.
-It came to light afterward that some of the Washington players had been talking trash to the Eagles before that game.
-They were thus inspired to inflict a beating so humiliating that veteran defensive lineman Albert Haynesworth said it looked like the Eagles were compiling “BCS points.
-They should be ranked No. 1 now.”
+There were some similarities between the two prime-time routs.
+Some of the Washington players got the Eagles fired up by talking trash.end recast They were thus inspired to inflict a beating so humiliating that veteran defensive lineman Albert Haynesworth said it looked like the Eagles were compiling "BCS points.
+They should be ranked No. 1 now."

-Of course, it was Dallas defensive coordinator Rob Ryan, in the grand tradition of his father, who offended the Eagles this time.
-Ryan called the Eagles “the all-hype team” and promised the Cowboys would “beat their ass.”
+This time, Dallas defensive coordinator Rob Ryan, in the grand tradition of his father, was the culprit.end recast Ryan called the Eagles "the all-hype team" and promised the Cowboys would "beat their ass."

-For those of us who remember Buddy Ryan’s “Greg Bell, my ass” quote before the Rams’ running back ran for 124 yards and a touchdown in a 1989 playoff game, this was especially amusing.
+For those of us who remember Buddy Ryan's "Greg Bell, my ass" before the Rams running back ran for 124 yards and a touchdown in a 1989 playoff game, this was especially amusing.

-The problem with this sort of motivation-by-perceived-slight is that you can’t rely on it week in and week out.
-There wasn’t any of this stuff in those boring seasons when Reid’s teams consistently won 11 or 12 games and went deep into the playoffs.
-Those Eagles were just professional, tough and determined to find ways to win.
+The problem with motivation-by-perceived-slight is that you can't rely on it.
+There wasn't any of this stuff in those boring seasons when Reid's teams consistently won 11 or 12 games and went deep into the playoffs.
+Those Eagles were just professional, tough, and determined to find ways to win.
 Yawn.

-It is possible the Eagles have figured things out and are about to bark on a strong run to the postseason.
+It is possible the Eagles have figured things out and are about to embark on a strong run to the postseason.
 The state of the NFC East certainly makes that possible.

 It is equally possible that the Eagles will be terrific some weeks and terrible other weeks, that Vick will wear down as he did last year and that expectations will soar before crashing cruelly once more.